AdityaSinghDevs/SkySentinel-X/README.md

 #### Objectives:

-- 1: [Finalize the bird synthetic data and test it in the model.]
+- 1: Finalize the bird synthetic data and test it in the model.
-- 2: [Develop final 3D visualizations for object tracking in the web interface.]
+- 2: Develop final 3D visualizations for object tracking in the web interface.

 #### Progress:

-- [Objective 1]: [In progress, synthetic data generation nearly complete.]
+- Objective 1: In progress, synthetic data generation nearly complete.
-- [Objective 2]: [Completed, 3D visualizations integrated into the web interface using Three.js.]
+- Objective 2: Completed, 3D visualizations integrated into the web interface using Three.js.

 #### Challenges & Solutions:

 1. Challenge:
-   [Synthetic data doesn’t exactly match real bird movements in nature, leading to some discrepancies in classification accuracy.]
+   Synthetic data doesn’t exactly match real bird movements in nature, leading to some discrepancies in classification accuracy.

    Solution:
-  [Refine the parameters used to generate the synthetic data by studying more bird flight patterns and micro-Doppler effects.]
+  Refine the parameters used to generate the synthetic data by studying more bird flight patterns and micro-Doppler effects.

 2. Challenge:
-  [Rendering the 3D models smoothly on different devices, especially mobile platforms.]
+  Rendering the 3D models smoothly on different devices, especially mobile platforms.

    Solution:
-  [Implemented responsive design techniques and optimized the 3D rendering for better performance across devices.]
+  Implemented responsive design techniques and optimized the 3D rendering for better performance across devices.

 #### Key Decisions:

-- [Responsive design]: Ensure 3D visualizations are optimized for mobile, desktop, and web platforms.
+- Responsive design: Ensure 3D visualizations are optimized for mobile, desktop, and web platforms.
-- [Parameter refinement]: Adjust the simulation parameters for synthetic bird data to improve model accuracy.
+- Parameter refinement: Adjust the simulation parameters for synthetic bird data to improve model accuracy.

 #### Next Steps:

-- 1. [Continue refining the synthetic data and testing its effectiveness.]
+- 1. Continue refining the synthetic data and testing its effectiveness.
-- 2. [Prepare a final demo for stakeholders.]
+- 2. Prepare a final demo for stakeholders.

 #### Notes: